 With proper care, a high-end sleeping bag like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree can last a very long time.
 Investing in the best ultralight sleeping bag your budget allows for and taking care of it can make it worth the price.

-Our winning sleeping bags from left to right are the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, Katabatic Gear Alsek 22F Quilt, Feathered Friends Tanager 20 CFL Sleeping Bag, REI Co-op Magma 15 Sleeping Bag – Men’s, Outdoor Vitals StormLoft Down TopQuilt 15, Zpacks 20F Full Zip Sleeping Bag, and Enlightened Equipment Convert Sleeping Quilt – 20 Degree.
-(The REI discontinued the Magma after the original publication of this guide.)
+Some of our current and past sleeping bags from left to right are the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, Katabatic Gear Alsek 22F Quilt, Feathered Friends Tanager 20 CFL Sleeping Bag, REI Co-op Magma 15 Sleeping Bag – Men’s, Outdoor Vitals StormLoft Down TopQuilt 15, Zpacks Classic Sleeping Bag, and Enlightened Equipment Convert Sleeping Quilt – 20 Degree.
 Photo: iRunFar/Ben Kilbourne

 I ripped a hole in my sleeping bag.
 What do I do?

-We recommend carrying stick-on patches on your fastpacking trips to field-repair sleeping bag holes.
+We recommend carrying stick-on patches on your fastpacking trips to field repair sleeping bag holes.
 A single sheet of Tear Aid Type A should be plenty.
 First, cut the patch to cover the tear completely and round the corners so it won’t peel.
 Then, clean any dirt away from the tear with water or alcohol and let it dry completely.
 Peel the backing from the patch and press it firmly over the tear.

 A Tear Aid patch may last for a long time, but it probably won’t withstand multiple laundry cycles.
 If the tear is large, contact the manufacturer to see if they will sew a more permanent patch over it.